 42% of global trade is controlled by just three companies, while the farmers only receive an estimated 7% of the profits.
 This is the outcome from men establishing and controlling the supply chain for hundreds of years.

-25 million small producers rely on coffee for a living worldwide.
+25 million indigenous Farmers rely on coffee for a living worldwide.

 2.25 billion cups of coffee are consumed in the world every day.

-Indonesia has the largest total coffee farm growing area in the word but is only the third largest producer of coffee in the world - 8.8% of the world's coffee.
+Indonesia has the largest total coffee farm growing area in the word but is only the third largest producer of coffee - 8.8% of the world's coffee.

 Less than 1% of the world's procurement spend made by corporations comes from women owned, majority women lead businesses or women initiatives.